 John Mortimer, 85, creator of TV's "Rumpole of the Bailey," and a playwright whose works were seen on the West End and Broadway, Jan.
 16.

+Ricardo Montalban, 88, the Mexican-born actor who earned a Tony nomination for Jamaica, and who landed big on film and TV, Jan.
+14 at his Los Angeles home.
 Patrick McGoohan, 80, an actor best known for playing a mysterious character in the TV series, "The Prisoner," Jan.
 13.

 Allen Zwerdling, 86, who co-founded Back Stage, the weekly trade paper know for its casting notices, Jan.
 12 at his home in Rosendale, NY.